NVIDIA/aistore/docs/authn.md

     After registering, you can proceed using your cluster with admin privileges.
 You can add users, set up roles, etc.

 > **Note:** This example assumes that AuthN is running on the same host as the AIS cluster.
 If AuthN is running on a different host, you will need to specify the `AIS_AUTHN_URL` variable.
 For example, use `AIS_AUTHN_URL=http://10.10.1.190:52001 ais auth COMMAND`.

+Goes without saying that `localhost:8080` (above) can be replaced with any legitimate (http or https) address of any AIS gateway.
+The latter may - but not necessarily have to - be specified with the environment variable `AIS ENDPOINT`.

 ## REST API